Origins of the UV/X-ray Relation in Arakelian 120: Introduction

 The emission from Active Galaxies Nuclei (AGN) and Quasars is typically variable even in radio-quiet (non-jet dominated) objects, with the fastest timescales seen at X-ray energies.
 Light travel time sets a minimum size scale, and it was this, coupled to the large luminosities, which led to the first identification of the central object with an accreting supermassive black hole.

 The origin of the X-ray emission in AGN is not well understood.
 Standard disc models predict a maximum disc temperature which is too low to produce much X-ray flux, peaking instead in the (unobservable) far ultraviolet (FUV)/extreme ultraviolet (EUV) for most masses, spins and accretion rates.
 Nonetheless, stellar mass accreting black holes in our Galaxy also produce X-ray emission at energies above their disc peak, where it is generally assumed to be produced by hot, optically thin plasma which is either above an optically thick disc (sandwich corona), or is on the spin axis of the black hole (lamppost) or replaces the disc in the inner regions (truncated disc/hot inner flow).
-Additionally in AGN (and also in some of the more complex spectra seen from stellar mass black holes) there is another spectral component which spans between the disc and hot corona, which can be best described as warm, optically thick Comptonisation (\citealt{P04,GD04,POP18}).
-In AGN this is typically seen as the soft X-ray excess, a rise in the spectrum above the low-energy extrapolation of the hot Comptonisation spectrum for energies $<1$~keV.
-Again, this emission peaks in the un-observable EUV/FUV region of the spectrum, making it difficult to study.
+Additionally in AGN (and also in some of the more complex spectra seen from stellar mass black holes) there is another spectral component which spans between the disc and hot corona.
+In AGN this is typically seen as a `soft X-ray excess'. a rise in the spectrum above the low energy extrapolation of the power law spectrum seen in $2-10$~keV.
+This can be well fit by warm, optically thick Comptonisation (\citealt{P04,GD04}), or alternatively by extremely strong relativistically smeared reflection of the power law from the disc (\citealt{C06}).
+Some fraction of the soft X-rays reverberate, so must be from reprocessing as they follow the variability of the hard X-ray power law but with a lag (e.g. \citealt{K13, U14}).
+However, the majority of the soft X-ray excess is now thought to be a true additional component (\citealt{MBR11}, 2013; \citealt{M14,BRP16,POP18,Porquet2021}).

 Going further down in energy, the spectrum which emerges from interstellar absorption in the UV is often very blue, but not as blue as expected from the outer radii of a standard accretion disc.
-Pure disc models have $F_\nu\propto \nu^{1/3}$, while average near UV spectral slopes (from SDSS spectra for $0.7<z<1.1$) are $F_\nu\propto \nu^{-1/3}$ (\citealt{XLH16}, \citealt{DWB07}).
-Some part of this may be due reddening from dust local to the AGN environment, but these redder slopes are clearly intrinsic in some AGN, and this UV downturn can connect to the soft X-ray excess (e.g. \citealt{MBR11}; \citealt{D12}; \citealt{J12}; \citealt{M14}; \citealt{POP18}; \citealt{KD18}).
+Pure disc models have $F_\nu\propto \nu^{1/3}$, while average near UV spectral slopes (from SDSS spectra for $0.7<z<1.1$) are $F_\nu\propto \nu^{-1/3}$ (\citealt{XLH16, DWB07}).
+Some part of this may be due reddening from dust local to the AGN environment, but these redder slopes are clearly intrinsic in some AGN, and this UV downturn can connect to the warm Comptonisation models for the soft X-ray excess (e.g. \citealt{MBR11}; \citealt{D12}; \citealt{J12}; \citealt{M14}; \citealt{POP18}; \citealt{KD18}).